Rules and Regulations

 5.3.4 Technology providers shall have a valid license to conduct business in the State of Delaware, shall comply with all applicable tax provisions, and shall in all other respects be qualified to conduct business in Delaware.

-5.9.
-The technology provider is responsible for the assembly and initial operation, in the manner approved and licensed by the agency, of all its sports lottery machines and associated equipment.
-The technology provider may not change the assembly or operational functions of any of its sports lottery machines approved for placement in Delaware unless a "request for modification to an existing sports lottery machine prototype" is made to the agency, that request to contain all appropriate information relating to the type of change, reason for change, and all documentation required.
+5.9 The technology provider is responsible for the assembly and initial operation, in the manner approved and licensed by the agency, of all of its sports lottery machines and associated equipment.
+The technology provider may not change the assembly or operational functions of any of its sports lottery machines approved for placement in Delaware unless a "request for modification to an existing sports lottery machine prototype" is made to the agency.
+Such request must contain all appropriate information relating to the type of change, the reason for the change, and all documentation required.
 The agency must approve such request prior to any changes being made, and the agency shall reserve the right to require second testing of sports lottery machines after modifications have been made.

-5.10.
-Each sports lottery machine approved for placement in a licensed agent's place of business shall conform to the exact specifications of the sports lottery machine prototype tested and approved by the agency.
+5.10 Each sports lottery machine approved for placement in an agent's place of business shall conform to the exact specifications of the sports lottery machine prototype tested and approved by the agency.
 Any sports lottery machine which does not so conform shall be disconnected from the Delaware sports lottery system until compliance has been achieved.
 Each sports lottery machine shall at all times operate and be placed in accordance with the provisions of these regulations.

 5.11.1 Manufacture terminals and associated equipment for placement in Delaware in accordance with the specifications of the agency.

-5.11.2 Manufacture terminals and associated equipment to ensure timely delivery to licensed Delaware agents.
+5.11.2 Manufacture terminals and associated equipment to ensure timely delivery to Delaware agents.

-5.11.3 Maintain and provide an inventory of associated equipment to assure the timely repair and continued, approved operation and play of licensed sports lottery machines acquired under the contract for placement in Delaware, provided further that said equipment will be maintained at a Delaware storage facility or warehouse.
+5.11.3 Maintain and provide an inventory of associated equipment to assure the timely repair and continued, approved operation and play of licensed sports lottery machines acquired under the contract for placement in Delaware and maintain said equipment at a Delaware storage facility or warehouse.